1988 United States presidential election: Results by state

-This is also the last election in which a non-incumbent Republican won the popular vote.
-Only one Republican candidate has done so since, George W. Bush in 2004.

 Maine allowed its electoral votes to be split between candidates.
 Two electoral votes were awarded to the winner of the statewide race and one electoral vote to the winner of each congressional district.
 Bush won all four votes.
 This was the last election in which Nebraska awarded its electors in a winner-take-all format before switching to the congressional district method.